 Whether it’s due to an injury, arthritis, or another medical condition, neck pain can make it difficult to move your head while driving, working, and performing numerous other daily activities.
-Board-certified physiatrist and spine specialist Benoy Benny, MD, treats all types of neck pain at The Spine and Sports Center at The Galleria in Houston, Sugar Land, and the Willowbrook/Cy-Fair area of Texas.
+Board-certified physiatrist and spine specialist Benoy Benny, MD, treats all types of neck pain at The Spine and Sports Center in Houston, Sugar Land, and the Willowbrook/Cy-Fair area of Texas.
 If neck pain interferes with your normal routine, call or book an appointment online today.

 Your neck supports the weight of your head (about 10 pounds) and provides it with a wide range of movement.
 Your cervical spine consists of the seven uppermost bones (vertebrae), which are also the smallest and most fragile in your spine.